How Boutique Consultancies Can Overcome Prospects’ Indecisiveness

 They all point to the same reality: prospects do their research before even considering working with a specific consultancy.

 However, how much homework is enough?
 In my experience, prospects often worry they haven’t done enough homework.
 This is where a consultancy can make a significant impact.
-If a consultancy can confirm that the buyer has done thorough research and explain why, it provides a great vote of trust.
+If a consultancy can confirm that the buyer has done thorough research and explain why, it provides a significant vote of trust.

 This validation relieves the buyer, giving them peace of mind and increasing their confidence in working with the consultancy.